 Judiciary exclusion.
 The judicial branch is excluded from the Public Information Act to maintain its independence from the executive and legislative branches.
 However, the Texas Constitution guarantees "all courts shall be open," giving the public access to information from civil and criminal cases before the courts.
 Administrative records dealing with court operations are publicly available, with some exceptions, under a process outlined in the state's Judicial Administration Rule 12.
-Grand jury proceedings, part of the judicial system, are closed, but grand jury decisions are public.
+Grand jury proceedings, part of the judicial system, are closed to the public.